osmandapp/web/main/docs/user/plugins/trip-recording.md

 ### Open settings

-Trip recording can be configured for each specific profile, as the parameters may be different depending on the character of the movement, for example, to determine the location of a car driver, a cyclist or a Nordic walker.
+*Trip recording can be configured for each specific profile*, as the parameters may be different depending on the character of the movement, for example, to determine the location of a car driver, a cyclist or a Nordic walker.
 All [profiles](../personal/profiles.md) are configured in the general [settings](../start-with/first-steps.md#how-to-manage-your-settings) of the entire app.
 First, you need to select the required profile, and then among other profile settings find the section dedicated to Trip recording.

 <Tabs groupId="operating-systems">